Naplifye/Dnevnici-po-ZDDS/README.md

 ```
 ## Problem
 ```
-On older versions of Lutris, you may experience issues where the script cannot be installed because the required Wine version is either not found or mismatched with wine-ge-8-26
+On older versions of Lutris like 0.5.16, you may experience issues where the script cannot be installed because the required Wine version is either not found or mismatched with wine-ge-8-26
 ```
 ## Solution
 ```